aerostaticx/aquariumApp/README.md

 # aquariumApp
-Backend/Frontend code for webserver for use with ESP32 to read and plot aquarium params.
+Backend/Frontend code for webserver for use with ESP32 to read and plot aquarium params and setup fertilizer dosing.

+Website is hosted at https://aerostatic.pythonanywhere.com/

+Current Functionality:
+- Support for multiple users (MCUs) through unique hash IDs
+- Probe and plot aquarium temperature
+- Flexible dosing setup, including day and time of day, as well as dosage amount.

 Backend in Flask.
-Clients interact through frontend HTML webpage or ESP32.
-Webpage allows plotting of data, start/stop of probing.
-ESP32 responsible for getting probe requests and sending back water parameters via POST.
-All data is added to mySQL DB.
+Front is HTML/CSS